"...helping older people live independently"

 Emergency Home Response Service (EHRS) is a 24-hour emergency communication link to assistance outside the home for older adults with documented health and safety needs and mobility limitations.
 This service is provided by a two-way voice communication system consisting of a base unit and an activation device worn by the client that will automatically link the older adult to a professionally staffed support center.

-This Community Care Program service provides assistance with household tasks such as cleaning, planning and preparing meals, doing laundry, and shopping and running errands.
-Homecare Aides also assist participants with personal care tasks such as dressing, bathing, grooming and following special diets.
+In-Home Service provides assistance with household tasks such as cleaning, planning and preparing meals, doing laundry, shopping and running errands.
+Homemakers also assist clients with personal care tasks, such as dressing, bathing, grooming and following special diets.

-There are three ways to locate an Adult Day Service Provider and/or In-Home Service Provider near you...
+There are three ways to locate a service provider near you...

 - Select an area on the Illinois map; or

 - Browse the Adult Day Service Provider / In-Home Service Provider list; or